Neighbour dies in wedding party gunshots

 Ashok Khosla fired shots into the air on Saturday to celebrate his daughter's upcoming wedding, police say.

-Neighbour Sakshi Arora, 22, was on her terrace when a bullet hit her in the forehead, killing her on the spot, Punjabi police told the BBC.
+Neighbour Sakshi Arora, 22, was on her terrace when a bullet hit her in the forehead, killing her on the spot, Punjab police told the BBC.

 Several people have been killed by "celebratory gunfire" at weddings in northern India in recent years.